 Amazingly, most of these monuments are still standing.

-The city was at its peak during the 4th/5th centuries AD.
+The baths were built when the city was at its peak in the 4th/5th centuries AD.

 They were fed with water carried on the Barbegal aqueduct and mill.